robenkleene/audio-references/ableton-live/ableton-live-timeline.md

 - `⌘L`: Toggle loop
 - `␣`: Play from the insert marker (click to place the insert marker anywhere)
 - `⇧␣`: Pause / play (e.g., without starting again from the insert marker)

+## Duration

+There's a time ruler at the bottom of the `Arrangement` view that shows the duration.